swizard0/session-types/README.md

 }
 ```

-This could seems like difficult to understand, but the main idea is pretty simple:
+This could seems quite difficult to understand, but the main idea is pretty simple:

 * Just provide one handler for each option.
 * Each handler should receive its own channel parametrized with protocol given for this particular case.